 Any of these scenarios could result in a workplace injury.
 Preventing unnecessary hazards or risks is a central requirement for all employers.
 If they fail to do their part, you can sue your employer if you get hurt on the job.

 Statistics provided by the Health and Safety Executive indicate the types of injuries that most commonly occur in the workplace for 2020/21:

 When asking if you can sue your employer if you get hurt on the job, it’s helpful to pull together as much evidence showing liability.
-Importantly, you cannot start a personal injury claim for an accident alone, there must be actual physical or psychological harm.
+Importantly, you cannot start a personal injury claim against your employer for an accident alone, there must be actual physical or psychological harm.
 With this in mind, some pieces of evidence that can support your claim could be:

 - Copies of your medical records